-Let’s face it, the latest news story – that reveals hospitals in England are seeing thousands of very young children needing their baby teeth extracted – is alarming.
+Let's face it, getting our children to the dentist has not been easy this past year but with the fact that sugary diets are a contributing factor to a huge rise in tooth decay for kids and news stories – that reveal hospitals in England are seeing thousands of very young children needing their baby teeth extracted – is alarming.

 The fact that dental disease is almost always preventable makes it doubly worrying.
 So, what can we do to turn the tide on these statistics?